-As my wife and MIL are both Japanese, obviously there is the opportunity to see a Japanese dynamic inside the home.
-But because of the nature of the new property, there will be a chance to interact with people in both neighborhoods, with quite different dynamics.
+As my wife and MIL are both Japanese, obviously there is the opportunity to see a Japanese dynamic inside here.
+And because of the nature of the property, there will be a chance to interact with people in the neighborhood.

 For the musically inclined, we happen to have a number of drums, Buddhist singing bowls, a shamisen, didgeridoos, etc., although no talent in using them!